Aidmad/yomi_test/README.md

 6. Offline progress storage: Progress is saved locally via SharedPreferences, allowing learning without an internet connection.
 7. Immediate visual feedback: Correct and incorrect answers are highlighted during tests to reinforce learning.
 8. Result percentage: Shows overall testing results and indicates which answers were incorrect.
+9. Dynamic localization: The app detects the device’s system language and displays content accordingly, providing a seamless experience for users in different languages.

 ## Screenshots